cas-mille/WorkshopNarrativeDesign/README.md

 ## The Exercise

+- choose yourself / receive...
+  - a framework / engine
+  - a theme / topic / storyworld
 - download / clone / fork the [`workshop materials`](http://github.com/csongorb/WorkshopNarrativeDesign) on GitHub
-- download / install additional software
+- download / install the frameworks and additional software
+  - as further described at each framework
 - **design / write / author a story**...
-  - within the the given / choosen framework
+  - *within the the given / choosen framework*
-    - with the given structure / elements / functions
+    - *with the given structure / elements / functions*
-  - fitting the given / choosen theme / topic / storyworld
+  - *fitting the given / choosen theme / topic / storyworld*
+- upload / exhibit / show your interactive story
+- analyse / discuss your work
+  - what went right? what went wrong?

 ### Suggested Steps

+1. **analyse!**
-1. **analyse!**   - play around with and analyse the framework   - how does the framework work? what is it capable of? what kind of stories does the structure imply?   - only then:
+   - play around with and analyse the framework
+   - how does the framework work? what is it capable of? what kind of stories does the structure imply?
+   - only then:
 2. **brainstorm!**
    - what can you do with the framework? what story does fit the structure?
    - frame your vision!